Simple harmonic motion

 Simple harmonic motion provides a basis for the characterization of more complicated periodic motion through the techniques of Fourier analysis.

 Introduction

-The motion of a particle moving along a straight line with an acceleration whose direction is always towards a fixed point on the line and whose magnitude is proportional to the distance from the fixed point is called simple harmonic motion.
+The motion of a particle moving along a straight line with an acceleration whose direction is always toward a fixed point on the line and whose magnitude is proportional to the displacement from the fixed point is called simple harmonic motion.

 In the diagram, a simple harmonic oscillator, consisting of a weight attached to one end of a spring, is shown.
 The other end of the spring is connected to a rigid support such as a wall.
 If the system is left at rest at the equilibrium position then there is no net force acting on the mass.
 However, if the mass is displaced from the equilibrium position, the spring exerts a restoring elastic force that obeys Hooke's law.